razvanrmn/Router-Config-App/README.md

   Start the WebSocket server:

     cd /build
-    ./ws_server 8080
+    ./ws_server <port>

-  This starts the WebSocket server on port 8080.
+  This starts the WebSocket server on specified port, for example 8080.

 3. Deploying and Using the WebSocket Client